lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 Let’s get back to the joints definition, the $$w$$ component is missing but it can be easily calculated with the help of the rest of the values.
 You can check the source code to see how it's done.

 After the joints definition you can find the definition of the different meshes that compose a model.
-Below you can find a fragment of a Mesh definition form one of the samples.
+Below you can find a fragment of a Mesh definition from one of the samples.

 ```text
 mesh {